nginxinc/nginx-gateway-fabric/examples/https-termination/README.md

    This [Gateway](./gateway.yaml) configures:
    * `http` listener for HTTP traffic
    * `https` listener for HTTPS traffic.
-It terminates TLS connections using the `cafe-secret` we created in the step 1.
+It terminates TLS connections using the `cafe-secret` we created in step 1.

 1. Create the `HTTPRoute` resources:
    ```